jumbleview/tspur/README.md

 ## Platform Support

 Code was developed on Windows 10.
+On Windows 11 it wokrs, but instead  of default Windows Terminal  usage of conhost is recomended .
 Linux (Ubuntu 18.04) seems to be OK (just don't forget to install "xclip").
 For MAC code compiles but nobody tried it.

 ## Mouse Support

-When development started package "tview" did not have mouse support yet so this project does not support mouse.
-While now "tview" supports mouse that support is not extended for "tspur" yet.
-Does it really make a sense to extend?
+Mouse is supported.
+It is possible to use mouse or keyboard navigation/selection interchangeably.

 ## Demo
 To build executable and run the demo: